 Separately Managed Accounts.
-MayTech will be deemed to have custody under regulatory guidelines as a result of MayTech's authority from certain clients for MayTech to directly debit client advisory fees from their designated custodian accounts, as provided for in these clients' contractual agreements with their qualified custodian.
+MayTech is deemed to have constructive custody under regulatory guidelines as a result of MayTech's authority from certain clients for MayTech to directly debit client advisory fees from their designated custodian accounts, as provided for in these clients' contractual agreements with their qualified custodian.

-MayTech recommend Charles Schwab or Interactive Brokers as the primary custodian for separate account clients.
+MayTech recommends Charles Schwab or Interactive Brokers as the primary custodian for separate account clients.
 However, each separate account client may choose any custodian that provides security clearing services.

-MayTech does not have custody of client accounts in regard to third party Standing Letter of Authorizations (SLOA), in accordance with the SEC's no-action letter dated February 21, 2017.
-MayTech reasonably assures that such third-party wires are not related persons of the Firm.
-Furthermore, the custodians can certify that MayTech meets the criteria to not be considered a custodian in this respect.
+MayTech is deemed to have custody of client accounts in regard to third party Standing Letter of Authorizations (SLOA), in accordance with the SEC-Investment Adviser Association no-action letter dated February 21, 2017.
+MayTech reasonably assures that the recipients of such third-party wires are not related persons of the Firm.
+Custodians can certify annually that Maytech meets the custody exemption criteria defined by the SEC-Investment Adviser Association no-action letter.

-Separate account clients will receive monthly statements from Charles Schwab or Interactive Brokers, or the custodian that the client chose either independently or based on MayTech's recommendation, identifying the amount of funds and of each security in the account at the end of the period and setting forth all transactions in the account during that period and clients should carefully review those statements.
-In addition, as discussed in Item 13, clients will receive monthly/quarterly statements from MayTech and are urged to carefully review each statement.
+Separate account clients receive monthly statements from Charles Schwab or Interactive Brokers, or the custodian that the client chose either independently or based on MayTech's recommendation, identifying the amount of funds and of each security in the account at the end of the period and setting forth all transactions in the account during that period and clients should carefully review those statements.
+In addition, as discussed in Item 13, clients receive monthly/quarterly statements from MayTech and are urged to carefully review each statement.
 In order to confirm that all account transactions, holdings and values are correct and current, we urge clients to compare MayTech's statements with the statements received directly from the qualified custodian.

 The Fund.
-As noted above in Item 13, the administrator of the Global Innovation Fund will send monthly statements directly to the investors in such Fund.
+As noted above in Item 13, the administrator of the Global Innovation Fund sends monthly statements directly to the investors in such Fund.
 The Global Innovation Fund will be subject to an annual audit by a PCAOB auditor and will deliver audited financial statements to its investors within 120 days after fiscal year end.